mpranshu/LucidityAssignment/README.md

 **There are probably many other options, but for sake of this assignment I will choose just one combination: CW Agent with SSM and not brainstoming on other possible option.**

-### SCRIPT
+### Explaination
-The Ansible Playbook Structure:
+### The Ansible Playbook Structure:

-a.
-The playbook in playbook.yml defines roles for both Linux and Windows hosts.
-b.
-The when conditions are used to apply roles based on the OS family.
+The Ansible playbook in this project is designed to automate the deployment and configuration of the CloudWatch Agent on EC2 instances across multiple AWS accounts.
+The playbook leverages AWS Organizations, CloudFormation StackSets, and Ansible's idempotent nature to ensure consistent and repeatable deployments.
+Below is a brief description of the key components and files in the scripts directory:

+#### 1. `playbook.yml`
+This is the main Ansible playbook that orchestrates the entire deployment process.
+It includes the following key sections:
+- **Read Account IDs**: Reads AWS account IDs from the SSM Parameter Store.
+- **Assume Role and Run Tasks**: Assumes roles in each account and runs tasks.
+- **Create IAM Roles and Instance Profiles**: Creates IAM roles and instance profiles required for EC2 instances to push logs to CloudWatch.
+- **Attach IAM Roles to EC2 Instances**: Attaches the created IAM roles to the EC2 instances.
+- **Install and Configure CloudWatch Agent**: Installs and configures the CloudWatch Agent on both Linux and Windows EC2 instances.

+#### 2. `assume_role_and_run_tasks.yml`
+This file contains tasks that are included in the main playbook to assume roles in each AWS account and run specific tasks.
+Key tasks include:
+- **Assume Role**: Uses the `sts_assume_role` module to assume a role in the target account.
+- **Set AWS Credentials**: Sets the assumed role credentials as facts.
+- **Run Tasks Using SSM**: Executes commands on EC2 instances using AWS Systems Manager (SSM).

+#### 3. `linux_cloudwatch_agent/tasks/main.yml`
-c.
-Linux Tasks: The tasks in main.yml  install, configure, and start the CloudWatch Agent on Linux.
+This file defines the tasks to install and configure the CloudWatch Agent on Linux EC2 instances.
+Key tasks include:
+- **Install CloudWatch Agent**: Installs the CloudWatch Agent package.
+- **Create Configuration File**: Copies the CloudWatch Agent configuration file to the appropriate location.
+- **Start CloudWatch Agent**: Starts the CloudWatch Agent service.

+#### 4. `windows_cloudwatch_agent/tasks/main.yml`
-d.
-Windows Tasks: The tasks in main.yml  download, install, configure, and start the CloudWatch Agent on Windows.
+This file defines the tasks to install and configure the CloudWatch Agent on Windows EC2 instances.
+Key tasks include:
-e.
-Template Lookup: The lookup('template', 'cloudwatch-agent-config.json.j2') is used to fetch the configuration template.
+- **Install CloudWatch Agent**: Installs the CloudWatch Agent MSI package.
+- **Create Configuration File**: Copies the CloudWatch Agent configuration file to the appropriate location.
+- **Start CloudWatch Agent**: Starts the CloudWatch Agent service using PowerShell.

+#### 5. `templates/cloudwatch-agent-config.json.j2`
+This is a Jinja2 template file for the CloudWatch Agent configuration.
+It defines the metrics and logs to be collected and specifies the centralized CloudWatch Logs account as the destination for the logs.

+### Logical Steps

+1. **Use AWS Organization**:
+   - Create a centralized account for automations.
+   - Create an EC2 instance to host the Ansible playbook.
+Ensure the IAM role attached to the EC2 instance has the necessary permissions: SSM Parameter Store Access, STS AssumeRole, EC2 Describe Instances, SSM Send Command.
+   - Create Centralized Account for monitoring and logging.

+2. **Create SSM Parameter Store**:
+   - Store the account IDs in the SSM Parameter Store.

+3. **Use CloudFormation StackSets**:
+   - Deploy IAM roles required for cross-account access in all existing accounts.
+   - Configure the StackSet to automatically deploy the stack to new accounts added to the organization.

+4. **Run Ansible Playbook**:
+   - Use the Ansible playbook in centralized automation account for fetching EC2 basis tags, create roles for EC2 instances to send data to CloudWatch and attach these roles to the instances.
+   - The same Ansible playbook can install cloudwatch agent.

+5. **Automating Addition of New AWS Accounts and EC2**:
+    - Use CloudWatch Events to trigger a Lambda function whenever a new account is added to the organization or an EC2 is created or tags of EC2 is modified.
+    - The Lambda function can assume the necessary roles and execute the Ansible playbook to configure the new account, ec2 instance
+    - Add new account information in SSM Parameter Store using the lambda function whwenever new account is added.
+    - These can be placed in AWS Step Functions for easy EDA.

 ### Architecture Diagram

-### Logical Steps
-1. Use AWS Organization, create centralized account for Automations.
-In this account:
-a.
-Create EC2 to host Ansible Playbook.
-Ensure the IAM role attached to the EC2 instance running the playbook has the necessary permissions:*SSM Parameter Store Access, STS AssumeRole, EC2 Describe Instances, SSM Send Command*
-b.
-Create SSM Parameter Store to store Account IDs.
-c.
-Make use of CloudFormation Stack Sets and deploy IAM required for cross account access in all existing accounts.
-Configure the StackSet to automatically deploy the stack to new accounts added to the organization.
-d.
-Use ansible playbook to create roles for EC2 to send data to cloudwatch and attach these roles to ec2. *Alternatively, modify attached role to grant permisison to push logs to central cloudwatch.*

-2. Ansible are idempotent in nature, thus we can schedule to run the playbook everyday.

-#### Automating addition of new AWS Accounts
-1. Use AWS CloudFormation StackSets to automate the creation of IAM roles in newly added accounts, streamlining integration.
-CloudFormation StackSets simplify the configuration of cross-accounts permissions and allow for automatic creation and deletion of resources [when accounts are joining or are removed from your Organization](https://aws.amazon.com/blogs/aws/new-use-aws-cloudformation-stacksets-for-multiple-accounts-in-an-aws-organization/).
-Goal is to give one or more of SSH access, Ability to create Delete keys, SSM access, Describe EC2.